 Age also affected how likely a person is to experience a burglary.
 If the head of the household was younger than 19 years old, burglary rates were the highest out of any age range.
 Individuals 65 and older had the lowest rates.

 Of course, we can’t change who we are, so these numbers are important to know so we can weigh our risks.

 No security system can protect us from 100 percent of burglaries.
 Of course, having one still deters burglars from even trying, especially when we post signs from a known security company in front of our house.
 Even after evaluating the burglary statistics, we continue to recommend home security systems for every home, regardless of size, type, demographics, or location.

 As the old phrase says, we’d rather be better safe than sorry!
-We’re committed to protecting our home and those of others, so opinion remains that a home security system is the safest way to go.
-It’s simply about finding the right balance of costs and protection.
+We’re committed to protecting our home and those of others, so the opinion remains that a home security system is the safest way to go.
+It’s simply about comparing and finding the right balance of costs and protection.

 Frequently Asked Questions

 Maybe you’re still not sure if a home security system is right for you.
 In that case, keep reading the answers to the questions we get the most.